potatodudedude/tp/docs/UserGuide.md

 You can add a tutee and their name, telegram handle, email, module-tutorial group and custom tags with this command.

 Format: `add n/NAME t/TELEGRAM_HANDLE e/EMAIL m/MODULE-TUTORIAL_GROUP... [tag/TAG...]`

+* You cannot add tutees with the same name, telegram handle or email as an existing tutee.

 <box type="tip" seamless>

 **Tip:** You may add multiple module-tutorial groups to a single tutee!